 An area is set aside within the churchyard for the interment of cremated remains in accordance with Diocesan guidelines.
 Enquiries regarding the internment of ashes should be made to the Vicar.
 The new Diocese of Leeds has issued new regulations relating to Churchyards under the Chancellor's General Directions.
 Issue 2 will come into force on the 1st January 2018.
 Further details on these regulations can be obtained from other the Vicar or the Churchwardens.

 All enquiries regarding past internments in graves should be addressed either to the Vicar or to the Churchwardens.
 A charge may be made for extended searches in accordance with the scale of charges set down by the Diocese.

-The history of the churchyard, together with details of burials in the original 1798 area and the 1823 extension are to be found on page 30 (or thereabouts) of the document History of St Matthews, which is available for download.
+The history of the churchyard, together with details of burials in the original 1798 area and the 1823 extension are to be found in Section 3 of the document History of St Matthews, which is available for download.